.

 en

-• the Scientific Committee provide advice on the sustainability of proposed hunts and safe catch limits.
+The Scientific Committee provide advice on the sustainability of proposed hunts and safe strike limits.

 Read more about scientific advice on ASW.

-• the four national governments provide information on the needs of their indigenous people.
+The four national governments provide information about the hunts conducted by their indigenous people.

 Read the Descriptions of the Hunts.